skrub-data/skrub/doc/userguide_datetimes.rst

 Encoding and Feature Engineering on Datetimes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once datetimes have been parsed, they can be encoded as numerical features with
+Once datetime columns have been parsed, they can be encoded as numerical features with
-the |DatetimeEncoder|.
-This encoder extracts temporal features (year, month, day,
+the |DatetimeEncoder|, by extracting temporal features (year, month, day,
-hour, etc.) from datetime columns.
+hour, etc.).
 No timezone conversion is done; the timezone
 in the feature is retained.
 The |DatetimeEncoder| rejects non-datetime columns,
 so it should only be applied after conversion using |ToDatetime|.

-Besides extracting datetime features, |DatetimeEncoder| can include additional
+Additionally, |DatetimeEncoder| can include the following features:
-time-based features, such as:

 - Number of seconds from epoch (``add_total_seconds``)
 - Day of the week (``add_weekday``)